 A growing number of Australians live in apartments.
-The compact city model presents many benefits.
-However, living close to each other also presents challenges.
+The compact city model presents many benefits, but living close to each other also presents challenges.

 Rapid growth in apartment developments in recent decades has led to a rise in noise-related complaints and disputes across urban Australia.
 Households with children are on the front line of such tensions.
 They are one of the fastest-growing demographics living in apartments.
 Analysis of the latest census data show, for instance, that families with children under the age of 15 comprise 25% of Sydney’s apartment population.